Monday, September 23, 2024

 Lightwave portable magnetic stand for Elecraft KX3 and PX3

-It was a quick and fun half-day project.
+The stand turned out to be a quick and fun half-day project.

 The two legs of the stand were designed with TinkerCad and then 3D printed.

-All of the components for the stand - the 3 spacer rods and the 2 legs.
+All of the components for the stand - the 3 spacer rods (made from carbon-fiber arrow shafts) and the 2 3D-prineted legs.

 For the spacer rods I used scrap cut-offs from carbon fiber arrow shafts.
-These are very strong and lightweight tubes and also have quite nice finish.
-I have a whole bunch of these pieces in varying lengths. l saved these from when I was sizing my archery arrows, knowing that one day I'll find a good use for them.
+These are very strong and lightweight tubes and as bonus they have quite nice smooth finish.

 Inside each of the arrow shafts I glued the same size neodymium magnets, making sure that the polarity is the opposite of the ones in the legs.
+The glue was applied on the perimeter of the magnet and then inserted into the arrow shaft, on a flat surface, making sure it is perfectly flush with the end of the tube.

 The magnet-to-magnet attraction provides just the right amount of holding force without making it difficult to pull apart.

-The original foldable legs of the KX3 can be unfolded ever so-slightly to lock the stand in place so the radio can not move sideways.
-This is not really necessary as the stand's legs fit between the stock legs rubber booths but it can provide additional support if needed.
+The original foldable legs of the KX3 can be unfolded ever so-slightly to lock the stand in place so the radio cannot move sideways.
+This is not really necessary as the stand's legs fit between the stock legs rubber booths, but it can provide additional support if needed.

 The angle of the front panel with the radio on the stand is not as low as with the original foldable KX3 legs.